r0ckfella/tumar/README.md

     createdb --owner=tumar_user tumar_db # tumar_db can be changed
     ```

-    > :information_source: After computer turns off and turns on, postgres database needs to be started, you can use predefined Make command ```make start-db``` (you should start it only once when you turn on your computer)

     <br>

-    Enter the PostgreSQL shell as superuser which is the current user you are logged in as.
+    Enter the PostgreSQL shell as superuser which is the current logged user in the system.

     ```shell
     psql -h localhost -d tumar_db